rafaykhan-source/marshmallow/README.md

 Remove all roles with “Spring Mentorship” in its name.

-10. /assign_nations

-> [!NOTE]
-> This is some hard coded information assigning roles based on the presence of another role.

 11. /count_daily_activity channel

 Marks daily activity of each person in the channel, producing a csv.